JessicaTegner/PyAL/README.md

 If you just started with OpenAL and PyAL, it is strongly recommended that you read through the *advanced sound support* section of the documentation to understand, how OpenAL works in general.
-In any case, you can find the documentation at *doc/html* or online at http://pythonhosted.org/PyAL (for the current stable release) or at http://pyal.readthedocs.org (for the current development release).
+In any case, you can find the documentation at *doc/html* or online at https://pyopenal.readthedocs.io/en/latest/

 License
 =======